astronomer/astro-docs/ac/next/install-kubernetes.md

 To bake DAGs into a Docker image:

 1. Add your DAGs to the `dags` folder in your project directory.
 The DAGs should be uncompiled `.py` files at the top level in the directory (as in, not in a `pycache` folder).
+If you need an example DAG to deploy, use the one in Astronomer's [GitHub repository](https://github.com/astronomer/docker-airflow/tree/main/dags).
 2. In your Dockerfile, add the following lines:

     ```